Nicki Burcher our marvellous Scout Leader

 We celebrate success and personal achievement in many ways and our students enjoy social activities as part of their learning.
 We offer many extra-curricular activities, including sports, clubs and educational visits.
 Our beautiful grounds are within walking distance to the centre of Stroud, where our links with the community are strong and well-established.

 The inspiring courage of our Catholic founders gives us a strong spiritual ethos.
 We welcome students of all religions and none.
-You are welcome to visit to experience the family-feel of St Rose’s, where we celebrate success and bring opportunity and choice to children and students with disabilities.
+You are welcome to visit to experience the family-feel of St Rose’s and St Martin’s, where we celebrate success and bring opportunity and choice to children and students with disabilities.

 St Rose’s aims to provide a broad and balanced curriculum that offers stimulating opportunities appropriate to the needs of our students.